jsoizo/kotlin-csv/README.md

   </a>
 </p>

-> Pure Kotlin CSV Reader/Writer
+Pure Kotlin CSV Reader/Writer.

-# Principals
+# Design goals

 ### 1. Simple interface
   * easy to setup
   * use DSL so easy to read

-### 2. No need to be aware of file close
+### 2. Automatic handling of I/O
-  * on Java, we always need to close file. but it's boilerplate code and not friendly for non-JVM user.
+  * in Java, we always need to close file. but it's boilerplate code and not friendly for non-JVM user.
   * provide interfaces which automatically close file without being aware.

 ### 3. Multiplatform (Planned in #15)